errantSquam/eltehsportfolio/readme.md

 TO DO LIST:

-1. optimize web page for mobile browsers
+1. optimize web page for certain mobile resolutions
-2. optimize illustration page